Nonlinearity as Rank: Generative Low-Rank Adapter with Radial Basis Functions: Experiments

 \subsection{Overall Performance}

 \paragraph{Results on Mathematical Reasoning Tasks.} As shown in Table~\ref{tab:math_reasoning}, GenLoRA demonstrates robust scalability and superior performance across diverse model architectures, consistently achieving higher accuracy with significantly fewer parameters.
 Specifically, on LLaMA3-8B, GenLoRA ($r=8$) outperforms LoRA by an average of 2.3\% while utilizing only about one-fifth of the parameters (0.98M vs. 4.72M).
 This advantage extends to 3.18\% at rank 32, where the parameter count remains less than half of the baseline.
 Similarly, on Qwen2.5-14B and Gemma-7B, GenLoRA achieves the highest average accuracy, surpassing all rank-8 baselines while requiring merely a fraction of their parameter budget.
-In comparison, Aurora, which aims to optimize the trade-off between parameter efficiency and model expressivity, falls short against GenLoRA.
-For instance, on the LLaMA3 benchmark, GenLoRA ($r=8$) not only surpasses Aurora ($r=8$) by over 3\% in accuracy but does so using approximately 80\% fewer parameters.
-This clearly demonstrates that GenLoRA provides a far superior solution to the efficiency-performance trade-off. \paragraph{Results on Commonsense Reasoning Tasks.} As shown in Table~\ref{tab:commonsense}, GenLoRA also achieves the best accuracy in commonsense reasoning tasks.
+In comparison, AuroRA, which aims to optimize the trade-off between parameter efficiency and model expressivity, falls short against GenLoRA.
+For instance, on the LLaMA3 benchmark, GenLoRA ($r=8$) not only surpasses AuroRA ($r=8$) by over 3\% in accuracy but does so using approximately 80\% fewer parameters.
+This clearly demonstrates that GenLoRA provides a far superior solution to the efficiency-performance trade-off.

+\paragraph{Results on Commonsense Reasoning Tasks.} As shown in Table~\ref{tab:commonsense}, GenLoRA also achieves the best accuracy in commonsense reasoning tasks.
 The experimental conclusions are highly consistent with those in mathematical reasoning tasks.
 At the same rank ($r=8$), GenLoRA’s accuracy across the three models is, on average, 1.4\% higher than that of LoRA, while requiring more than four times fewer parameters (0.98M vs. 4.72M).
 Furthermore, increasing the rank allows GenLoRA to further extend these gains, delivering absolute improvements of up to 2.7\% on LLaMA3-8B and Gemma-7B compared to the standard LoRA baseline.
 Notably, even with this expanded capacity, GenLoRA still utilizes less than half the parameter budget of the rank-8 baselines, demonstrating extreme parameter efficiency.

 \paragraph{Results on Code Generation Tasks.} As presented in Table~\ref{tab:code_gen}, GenLoRA consistently outperforms competing methods on the code generation task using the LLaMA3-8B model.
 Specifically, GenLoRA ($r=8$) delivers comprehensive improvements across Pass@1, Pass@5, and Pass@10 metrics compared to standard LoRA, while utilizing merely about one-fifth of the parameters.
 Scaling GenLoRA to a rank of 32 yields further substantial gains; compared to standard LoRA, GenLoRA ($r=32$) achieves absolute improvements of +7.51\% in Pass@1, +6.44\% in Pass@5, and +6.46\% in Pass@10, demonstrating significant performance margins over other competitive baselines.
 Notably, even with the expanded capacity at rank 32, GenLoRA (2.16M) operates with less than half the parameter count of the standard rank-8 baselines, highlighting its parameter efficiency.